 Thurs.
 14th--Since there wasn't really anything else for me to do today and all's quiet on the baby front, my parents kidnapped me for an adventure.
 First, they took me to see the new Red Cliffs Temple.

 Then we drove and went off-roading a bit into Warner Valley to the dinosaur tracks that were only discovered in 1982.
 There have been heavy rains recently, though, and the biggest tracks were buried under a few inches of sand from the rainwash.
 But I still got to see some small tracks.
+Someone was kind enough to put rocks around the tracks as a marker so you can see them better.

 A bigger one!